-23. Student's Right to Appeal a Removal or Expulsion in Certain Circumstances
+24. Student's Right to Appeal a Removal or Expulsion in Certain Circumstances

-Only in circumstances where:

-- the formal resolution procedure has resulted in a finding that a student respondent violated policy H-110: Equal Opportunity, Civil Rights, and Sexual Harassment, and the sanction includes expulsion, and - 2. the allegations were not adjudicated through a hearing process, prior to the implementation of the expulsion, the student may file a written request for a hearing.

-Such requests should be made to the Director of Compliance at compliance@gtc.edu within five (5) days.
-Under such circumstances, the matter will proceed to a hearing on the issue of whether a preponderance of the evidence demonstrates that the respondent violated Policy H-110: Equal Opportunity, Civil Rights, and Sexual Harassment, and if so, what sanctions shall be implemented.
+Only in circumstances where 1) the formal resolution procedure has resulted in a finding that a student respondent violated policy H-110 and the sanction includes expulsion, and 2) the allegations were not adjudicated through a hearing process, prior to the implementation of the expulsion, the student may file a written request for a hearing.
+That request should be made to the Director of Compliance at compliance@gtc.edu within five (5) days.
+Under such circumstances, the matter will proceed to a hearing on the issue of whether a preponderance of the evidence demonstrates that the respondent violated Policy H-110, and if so, what sanctions shall be implemented.